 Cucumber pinwheels, or cucumber and cream cheese sandwich rolls, are always a huge hit, no matter where or when you serve them.
-Great for picnics, bbqs, school or work packed lunches, afternoon tea or even a light dinner, children and adults both love them, so you better make a double batch!
+Great for picnics, bbqs, school or work packed lunches, afternoon tea or even a light dinner!

 When my daughter had to bring a dish to share with her class in elementary school, these cucumber pinwheels were always the most requested item.
 Yes, even more than cupcakes!

-They are very simple and delicious, and if you like traditional cucumber and cream cheese sandwiches, you’ll love these too.
+They are very simple and delicious, and if you like traditional cucumber and cream cheese sandwiches, you’ll love the rolled version, also.